jtrip/masto-test/README.md

 # masto-test
-just some tests for mastodon.py
+just a playground for mastodon.py, mostly convenience functions for playing in the repl.

-requires on a `poster` app being created on the host and `config.toml` file with the following format:
+requires an app named `poster` being created on the host and `config.toml` file with the following format:

 ```toml
 api_base_url=''

 [poster-creds]
 client_id=''
 client_secret=''